fulminologylabs/fastapi-docker/README.md

 find . | grep -E "(__pycache__|\.pyc|\.pyo$)" | xargs rm -rf

 find . | grep -E "(.pytest_cache|\*)" | xargs rm -rf

+## Begin to White label
+Navigate to app.api.main and edit the params of the FastAPI app object.
+Then, copy to the code to a repository they own and create a branch to continue with their project.